 ^{117.} See, e.g., Stephen B. Cohen, Misassigning Income: The Supreme Court and Attorneys' Fees, 25 VA.
 TAX REV. 415, 430-35 (2005) (arguing that the court in Commissioner v.
 Banks reached the wrong result because the plaintiff had transferred an asset to the attorney-a right to a portion of the award-and income from that asset should not be income to the plaintiff); Brant J. Hellwig, The Supreme Court's Casual Use of the Assignment of Income Doctrine, 2006 U. ILL.
-L. REV. 751, 793-97 (2006) (arguing that the assignment-of-income doctrine should be used only for gratuitous assignments of income and other tax principles should apply to assignments of income for consideration); Jensen, supra note 112, at 636 ("Thus the courts have firmly established two rules in the case of assignments of personal service income: first, all amounts collected by an assignee under a gratuitous assignment of personal service income will be taxed to the assignor; second, a taxpayer who exchanges his right to such income for bona fide consideration will be taxed on the consideration he receives and no more."); Lee A. Sheppard, Partnership Mysticism and the Assignment-of-Income Doctrine, 54 TAX NOTES 8, 8-9 (1992) (arguing that the court in Schneer was incorrect; the attorney-assignor should have included the assigned fees in his income and the partnership's receipt of the proceeds should have been treated as a contribution to the partnership from the attorney-assignor).
+L. REV. 751, 793-97 (2006) (arguing that the assignment-of-income doctrine should be used only for gratuitous assignments of income and other tax principles should apply to assignments of income for consideration); Jensen, supra note 112, at 636 ("Thus the courts have firmly established two rules in the case of assignment of personal service income will be taxed to the assignor; second, a taxpayer who exchanges his right to such income for bona fide consideration will be taxed on the consideration he receives and no more."); Lee A. Sheppard, Partnership Mysticism and the Assignment-of-Income Doctrine, 54 TAX NOTES 8, 8-9 (1992) (arguing that the court in Schneer was incorrect; the attorney-assignor should have been treated as a contribution to the partnership from the attorney-assignor).